MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxpin/ne-acxpin-acx_connection_flags.md

 ## -description

+The **ACX_CONNECTION_FLAGS** enumeration is used by the [ACX_CONNECTION](ns-acxpin-acx_connection.md) structure to help describe the connection properties of an audio class extension (ACX).
+This enumeration defines constants that are used as flags by an audio class extension.

 ## -enum-fields

 ### -field AcxConnectionNoFlags

+Indicates that there are no flags set.

 ### -field AcxConnectionFromPinId

+TBD

 ### -field AcxConnectionFromPinObject

+TBD

 ### -field AcxConnectionToPinId

+TBD

 ### -field AcxConnectionToPinObject

+TBD

 ### -field AcxConnectionValidFlags

+For internal validation, do not use.

 ## -remarks

 ## -see-also